Do I need to own a computer to attend?

 We expect that students will spend no more than 30 percent of their time on the computer in the early grades.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful teaching tools that can motivate, stimulate, and inform children about the world around them.
 They do not replace a solid education, rather, they help facilitate one.
 That is why we use a unique multimedia approach that also includes a great deal of old-fashioned books, workbooks, and instructional materials.

-What does the computer system provided by ARVA include?
+What does the computer system loaned by ARVA include?

-Computers provided by the Arkansas Virtual Academy follow these technical specs:
+Computers loaned by the Arkansas Virtual Academy follow these technical specs:

 - Speed: 1.8 GHz or better